Wellington Heath: Christ Church

 Our special church dates back to the 13th Century and consists of just a chancel and nave, with a simple Victorian bell turret at the west end of the nave.
 The first recorded mention of a minister at Pixley comes from 1278 when the church is mentioned as chapel of ease for Ledbury.

 We welcome everyone to visit regardless of whether you live in the parish or not.
 We are a beautiful, peaceful venue for your wedding, baptism or funeral service.

 Welcome to our Church.
-The Nave lights are on the left of the main door and the Chancel lights by the door to the vestry; please switch off when you leave.
+The lights are left on visitor setting so will automatically switch on and off.
 There is a Visitors’ book that we hope you will use.
 If you have a particular interest in the Church or Churchyard do please give your address.

 If there is a more delightfully situated country church In England, I want to see it!
 Putley's church stands in rural splendour, reflected in a small pond, surrounded by tall trees and farm fields.
 In such an idyllic setting you might expect to find an ancient church, but the current church (dedication unknown) is largely the work of Victorian architect Thomas Blashill of London, begun in 1875.
 Blashill's design is a lovely example of 'High Church', or Anglo-Catholic style, incorporating pieces of an earlier medieval church on the site, including several 13th century windows and a piscina of similar age. - Britain Express

 Putley Church Services, 2nd, 3rd and 4th Sundays at 11:00 am

 1st Sunday No morning service but please see link below for details of occasional evening services

 3rd Sunday 'Come & See', an informal and flexible version of Morning Prayer